December 17, 2019 4 min read

 While most species of sloth are not considered "endangered", they are definitely under threat due to the massive deforestation of the rain forest destroying their home.
 The health of the sloth population is inseparable from the health of rain forests they reside in.
 Without an abundance of trees, sloths will lose their shelter and food source.
 This also causes problems when they come to the forest floor (which they do once a week to relieve themselves) because they are more exposed to predators.
 They are not adept at defending themselves and can do little to fend off predators without plenty of space to hide.

 In order to save the sloth and ensure they are here for the next generation, we must each do our part in making sure that they have a habitat to thrive in.
-We feel that donating to organizations that are battling deforestation is the best way to help them, as well as supporting organizations that are educating the public on sloth conservation.
+We feel that donating to organizations that work with sloths directly is the best way to help them, as well as supporting organizations that are educating the public on sloth conservation.

-At Greenhive Collective, we are supporting the World Wildlife Fund, the world’s leading conservation organization.
-Every month, we donate a portion of our profits to great charities like W.W.F.
+At Greenhive Collective, we are partnering with the Sloth Conservatin Foundation in Costa Rica, the world’s leading sloth conservation organization.
+Every month, we donate a portion of our profits to great charities like the Sloth Conservation Foundation.
 By donating to great charities that fight for animal rights, we can all help to make sure the sloth can continue to chill out in the rainforest for years to come.

 Honeybees are delightful creatures that are known for pollinating flowers and helping the world around us to continue thriving.
 More importantly, they make delicious honey!